Youth Summer Theater Program – Rhinelander

 Cost

-$40 per youth participant.
+Sliding fee scale of $40-$80 per youth participant.
 Payments can be made online or by cash or check.
 Checks can be made payable to: “Oneida County 4-H Leaders’ Association”.
-Payment is due before auditions on Monday, June 16, 2025.
-If your child is not cast in the musical, stop by the registration table after the group audition and we will return your cash or check, (or if you paid online, we will issue a refund by cash).
+If your child is not cast in the musical, stop by the registration table after the group audition and we will return your cash or check, (or if you paid online, we would issue a refund by cash).
+Please note that if you choose to pay online, there will be an additional fee for processing that is non-refundable.

 If your family is in need of financial assistance in order for youth to participate, please email Anne Williams at apwilliams@wisc.edu or call 715-365-2750.